Tacloban City

 Sangyaw Festival

 Held every June, the Sangyaw Festival is Tacloban’s grand cultural celebration leading up to the city’s fiesta in honor of Señor Santo Niño.
+The festivities culminate in the Grand Fiesta on June 30, when the city prepares for the celebration—every house prepares a feast and welcomes guests as part of the communal tradition.
 “Sangyaw” means “to proclaim the news,” and the festival features street dancing, tribal performances, and vibrant parades that highlight the city’s blend of Catholic devotion and pre-Hispanic heritage.

 Tacloban City Fiesta (June 30)